samdporter/Kernel_RL/docs/METHODS.md

 ## Hybrid KRL (HKRL)

-KRL that combines emission and anatomical features.
+KRL that combines emission and anatomical features with kernel freezing for convergence.

 **How it works:**
 - Weights kernels using both PET emission and anatomical image
 - Adapts to cases where anatomy doesn't perfectly match emission
 - More flexible than pure KRL
+- **Freezes the emission reference after a specified iteration** to ensure convergence
+  - Before freezing: Kernel adapts to current emission estimate
+  - After freezing: Kernel becomes constant, enabling objective function convergence
+  - Sensitivity is automatically recomputed each iteration until freezing

 **When to use:** When emission and anatomy have partial mismatch.